 My writing is infused with being born in America of Greek immigrant parents.
 Growing up speaking Greek and English, dancing to Greek music, soul and rock-n-roll, eating souvlikia and hot dogs, Mexican, Chinese and Indian food (America is the great melting pot after all).
 Even so, I always felt like an outsider.

 Visiting Greece to see my hundreds (I kid you not) relatives.
 Or at least some during each visit.

 Greece, being Greek-American, Greek food (of course!!), the wealth of Greek culture, mythology and traditions and the complex and wonderful Greek people, both in Greece and in America influence and flavour all aspects of my writing.

-Being raised in Oakland California, a diverse community with good people, amazing food, architecture, neighborhoods, music and many of the good, and bad aspects, of any large urban locale.
+Being raised in Oakland California, a diverse community with good people, amazing food, fantastic architecture, distinct neighborhoods, cool music and many of the good, and some of the bad aspects, of any large urban locale.